deltacasttv/videomaster-video-monitor/README.md

 VideoViewer requires some dependencies to be installed on the system:

     cmake v3.20 or higher
-    glfw v3.3.6
+    glfw v3.4.0
     Python 3

-Retrieve dependencies with Conan (optional)

-To use Conan 1.x to retrieve the dependencies, create the `modules`` directory and use the install command:

-    mkdir /path/to/modules
-    cd /path/to/modules
+We recommend using Conan 2.x to retrieve those dependencies:

-    conan install /path/to/video-viewer -b missing -g cmake_find_package
+    conan install . -b missing -pr YOUR_CONAN_PROFILE

+As some dependencies are also retrieved through submodules, you will need to initialize them:

+    git submodule update --init --recursive

 ## VideoMaster SDK